-- our limited history of profitability, which may not continue in the future; - our limited operating history, which makes it difficult to predict future results; - · future demand for solar energy solutions; - changes to net metering policies or the reduction, elimination or expiration of government subsidies and economic incentives for on-grid solar energy applications; - the results of the 2016 U.S. presidential and congressional elections may create regulatory uncertainty for the clean energy sector and the solar energy sector in particular and may materially harm our business, financial condition and results of operations; - · federal, state and local regulations governing the electric utility industry with respect to solar energy; - the retail price of electricity derived from the utility grid or alternative energy sources; - · interest rates and supply of capital in the global financial markets in general and in the solar market specifically; - · competition, including introductions of power optimizer, inverter and solar photovoltaic ("PV") system monitoring products by our competitors; - · developments in alternative technologies or improvements in distributed solar energy generation; - historic cyclicality of the solar industry and periodic downturns; - · defects or performance problems in our products; - our ability to forecast demand for our products accurately and to match production with demand; - · our dependence on ocean transportation to deliver our products in a cost effective manner; - · our dependence upon a small number of outside contract manufacturers; - · capacity constraints, delivery schedules, manufacturing yields and costs of our contract manufacturers and availability of components;
+- our limited history of profitability, which may not continue in the future; - our limited operating history, which makes it difficult to predict future results; - future demand for solar energy solutions; - changes to net metering policies or the reduction, elimination or expiration of government subsidies and economic incentives for on-grid solar energy applications; - · changes in the U.S. trade environment, including the recent imposition of import tariffs; - · federal, state, and local regulations governing the electric utility industry with respect to solar energy; - · the retail price of electricity derived from the utility grid or alternative energy sources; - · interest rates and supply of capital in the global financial markets in general and in the solar market specifically; - · competition, including introductions of power optimizer, inverter and solar photovoltaic ("PV") system monitoring products by our competitors; - · developments in alternative technologies or improvements in distributed solar energy generation; - · historic cyclicality of the solar industry and periodic downturns; - · defects or performance problems in our products; - our ability to forecast demand for our products accurately and to match production with demand; - our dependence on ocean transportation to deliver our products in a cost-effective manner; - our dependence upon a small number of outside contract manufacturers; - · capacity constraints, delivery schedules, manufacturing yields, and costs of our contract manufacturers and availability of components; - · delays, disruptions, and quality control problems in manufacturing; - · shortages, delays, price changes, or cessation of operations or production affecting our suppliers of key components; - 1

-- · delays, disruptions and quality control problems in manufacturing; - · shortages, delays, price changes or cessation of operations or production affecting our suppliers of key components; - · business practices and regulatory compliance of our raw material suppliers; - · performance of distributors and large installers in selling our products; - our customer's financial stability, creditworthiness and debt leverage ratio; - · our ability to retain key personnel and attract additional qualified personnel; - our ability to effectively design, launch, market and sell new generations of our products and services; - · our ability to maintain our brand and to protect and defend our intellectual property; - · our ability to retain, and events affecting, our major customers; - · our ability to manage effectively the growth of our organization and expansion into new markets; - · fluctuations in currency exchange rates; - · unrest, terrorism or armed conflict in Israel; - · general economic conditions in our domestic and international markets; - · consolidation in the solar industry among our customers and distributors; and - the other factors set forth under "Item 1A.
+- · business practices and regulatory compliance of our raw material suppliers; - performance of distributors and large installers in selling our products; - our customers' financial stability, creditworthiness, and debt leverage ratio; - our ability to retain key personnel and attract additional qualified personnel; - · our ability to effectively design, launch, market, and sell new generations of our products and services; - · our ability to maintain our brand and to protect and defend our intellectual property; - our ability to retain, and events affecting, our major customers; - our ability to manage effectively the growth of our organization and expansion into new markets; - fluctuations in global currency exchange rates; - · unrest, terrorism, or armed conflict in Israel; - · general economic conditions in our domestic and international markets; - · consolidation in the solar industry among our customers and distributors; and - other factors set forth under "Item 1A.
 Risk Factors."